DioxusLabs/dioxus/docs/router/src/example/navigation-targets.md

 As you can see, a [`NamedTarget`] requires three fields:
 1. the name to navigate to
 2. a `Vec` containing all parameters that need to be inserted into the path
-3. the query string to use. `None` means no query string
+3. optionally a query string to use.

 ### The special root index name